 But Domus was so much more than just a party setting: it was an active force in the development of Canada’s legal culture.
 As Tom Khattar (‘78) put it, Domus has always been “a desirable social atmosphere … in which a meaningful dialogue might occur between students and practising lawyers.”

 Oh, there was dialogue all right.

-They do allow that some of the former members would probably prefer to remain anonymous when their exploits are recounted.
+They do allow that some of the former members would probably prefer to remain anonymous, if anybody who wasn’t there sits within earshot when their exploits are remembered ’round the campfire.
 So true.
-That’s why none of the names used in these blog posts have been real.
+That’s why none of the names used in these blog posts has been real.